 I started making paper beads because I’ve been trying out new crafts for this website.
 I love paper and I love making paper beads, but it does create a problem.
 What am I supposed to do with all of the beads that I’ve been making?

 There are a lot of options for using paper beads, including the obvious things like necklaces, earrings and bracelets.
 In addition, paper beads can be used to make other types of accessories for personal use and home decorating.
-They can also be used in assemblage art and paper craft projects to embellish junk journals, collages, and other artwork.

 I decided to do a roundup of ideas, because the beads that I’ve been making are starting to stack up.
 Here are some ideas for ways to use the paper beads that you make, and I’ll be adding to it as more ideas come up.

-Some of the links in this article are affiliate links that will pay me a small commission at no cost to you.
-As an Amazon affiliate, I earn from qualifying purchases.
+Some of the links in this article are paid ad placements or affiliate links that will pay a small commission if they’re used to purchase something.
+To see the entire affiliate policy click here.
+As an Amazon Associate, I earn from qualifying purchases.

 1. Make jewelry with your paper beads.